eidelen/DicomToMesh/README.md

 ```
 > make
 ```
+Building on Windows:
+Building on Windows is essentially the same as building under Linux and OSX.
+The project settings can be done with the cmake GUI.
+The versions we are using are VTK 7.0.0 together with Visual Studio 2015.
+The optional GUI we are building with QT 5.9.4.

 In order to extend the supported DICOM formats, the libray vtk-dicom <code>USE_VTK_DICOM</code> can be optionally enabled (see https://github.com/dgobbi/vtk-dicom).